 The course is given online.
 Learning activities will be designed to encourage active engagement in order to foster deeper learning.
-Activities will include reading, watching lectures, participating in discussions, seminars and project work in small teams.
+Activities will include reading, watching lectures, participating in discussions and seminars.
 In order to facilitate higher levels of learning, students will work with staff to create a safe space with a trusting atmosphere where students can participate in deep, open dialogue, give feedback to each other and share their own reflections.